 Salesforce certifications may not always be required ‘on paper’ (i.e. on job descriptions), they are beneficial when looking to increase your earning potential.

 At a basic level, certifications prove you have a certain level of knowledge of the Salesforce platform.
 A project manager who is proficient in the Salesforce platform is likely to earn more when starting out, compared to a project manager with platform-agnostic knowledge because managers at Salesforce consultancies are likely to feel more confident in their ability to lead projects.

 Furthermore, sealing your knowledge with a certification will give you a confidence boost and will help you to become more self-sufficient.

-There’s no doubt that Salesforce Project Managers are deserving of their compensation – they oversee Salesforce implementation projects end-to-end on a variety of Salesforce ‘Clouds’ and levels of complexity.
+There’s no doubt that the Salesforce Project Manager salary is deserved – they oversee Salesforce implementation projects end-to-end on a variety of Salesforce “Clouds’” and levels of complexity.
 Their priority is to ensure the project is delivered on time and within budget.